-18 Data on requiring an excuse to vote by mail were collected in item 016 of the 2022 Policy Survey.
+18 Data on requiring an excuse to vote by mail were collected in item Q16 of the 2022 Policy Survey.
 Puerto Rico was excluded from this analysis because it did not conduct a general election in November 2022.
-19 Data on all-mail elections were collected in items 017 and 017a of the 2022 Policy Survey.
+19 Data on all-mail elections were collected in items Q17 and Q17a of the 2022 Policy Survey.
 All-mail elections are defined as elections for which all registered voters or all active registered voters are automatically sent a mail ballot without having to file a mail ballot request.
-Some in-person voting may take between states that conducted an all-mail election statewide in the 2022 general election and states that did not.24
+Some in-person voting may take place in an all-mail election.